SapienAIX/SapienAI/README.md

 Ensure you have the necessary environment set up for running AI models.

-Community & Support
+## Community & Support

-Join our Telegram (t.me/SapienAIX) for discussions, updates, and collaboration.
+- Join our [Telegram](https://t.me/SapienAIX) for discussions, updates, and collaboration.
-Follow us on X (@SapienAIX) for the latest news.
+- Follow us on [X](https://x.com/SapienAIX) for the latest news.
-Check out our Links (linktr.ee/SapienAIX) for more info on our mission and progress.
+- Check out our [Links](https://linktr.ee/SapienAIX) for more info on our mission and progress.

 License
 This project is licensed under the MIT License (LICENSE.md).

-Acknowledgements
+## Acknowledgements
 We thank the open-source community and researchers who contribute to the collective knowledge that this project builds upon.
 Special thanks to the Solana community for their support in tokenizing this vision.

 Feel free to explore, contribute, and join us in this journey to understand and enhance the human experience through AI!